-Adopt-A-Stream volunteers have fun exploring local streams and feel great knowing they are helping the environment.
+Adopt a Waterway volunteers have fun exploring local streams and feel great knowing they are helping the environment.
 It can be a great opportunity to teach environmental stewardship to children or a great team-building and community service activity for businesses, civic groups, and neighborhood groups.

 The Adopt a Waterway Program is a program that facilitates the monitoring, clean up, and enhancement of stream/river segments of Southern Utah and is open to individuals and organizations interested in helping the environment.
-Adopt a Waterway volunteers have fun exploring local streams and have an immense sense of pride knowing they are helping the environment.
-It can be a great opportunity to teach environmental stewardship to children or a great team-building and community service activity for businesses, civic groups, and neighborhood groups.
 To participate in the Adopt a Waterway program, volunteers will register to clean up a stream segment at least two times a year for a two year period.
 Once a group has achieved their first cleanup event, the group qualifies to have their name on an Adopt a Waterway trail sign, in addition to recognition in marketing materials and on the website!
 The information below can help you with the next steps for adopting a stream.

 Frequently Asked Questions